13Ruffles13/BARTNavigate/bart-navigate/timestamp.md

-# Timestap of each task perform
+# Timestamp of each task perform

 ### 9/15/2023
-- [x] 1:00 pm to 1:30 pm: Added NPM ReactRouter.
-Working on APP.js skeleton.
-Added files for Pages, Component, and Router-Routes to get to these files.
+- [x] 1:00 pm - 1:30 pm: Set up NPM ReactRouter, initialized APP.js skeleton, and added directories for Pages, Components, and Router-Routes.
+- [x] 1:30 pm - 2:30 pm: Created the Header.js component with navigation links.
+Applied CSS styling to the Header component and added basic CSS to App.js.